 Today I’m going to go over everything you need to know when it comes to giving grapes to your rat.
 I will go over whether or not they can eat this fruit, if they can eat the seeds, and much more in an effort to give the most complete answer to this question.

-I highly recommend you read the entire post, but if you’re in a hurry and need a quick answer, here it is: Rats can definitely eat grapes.
+If you were about to offer your rat a grape, I’ve got great news.
+Rats can definitely eat grapes.
 They’re a great fruit to include in their diet and studies have shown that they offer many benefits to your rat.
 They’re rich in antioxidants, vitamins, minerals, and fiber while being low in fat.
 Do make sure to wash them properly to remove any pesticides.